OctopusDeploy/docs/docs/runbooks/runbooks-vs-deployments/index.md

 ## Environments

-In Octopus 2020.2 and earlier, runbooks could be executed against any environment for which the user had an appropriately scoped `RunbookRun` permission.
+In Octopus 2020.2 and earlier, runbooks could be executed against any environment for which the user had an appropriately scoped `RunbookRunCreate` permission.

 From **Octopus 2020.3**, it’s also possible to choose which environments a runbook can be run in by selecting this from the *Run settings* in **{{Runbook,Settings}}**: